 - Effective attendance management.

-Full Governing Body (FGB) meetings take place at 5pm on Wednesdays, the dates for the current academic year are:
+Full Governing Body (FGB) meetings take place at 5pm on the following dates for the current academic year:

 Additional dates may be arranged.
 Our Clerk to Governors manages minutes of the meetings, the governors’ calendar and policy ledger.